 Funder: Bureau of International Narcotics-Law Enforcement

-Summary: Supports projects to strengthen the capacity of specialized prosecutorial departments in Bosnia and Herzegovina to combat organized crime and corruption.
+Summary: Supports programs to strengthen the capacity of specialized judicial departments in Bosnia and Herzegovina to investigate and prosecute organized crime and corruption.